mflanner1982/IT1025-MaureenFlannery-Spring2021/Lab5/readme.md

 Cryptography

 "Cryptopgraphy is a growing field" = "Fubswrsjudskb lv d jurzlqj ilhog."
 I used the Ceasar Cipher for this.
-I cannot find the 'Frequency Fingerprint Exploration' box on the LucidChart site.
-I found a similar site and I used it (Cryptii.com).
+In the 'Frequency Fingerprint Exploration' box, I typed "My dog's name is Boris and he's cute!"
+The result is what most people would expect.

+A Polyalphabethic Cipher is similar to a Ceasar Cipher, but it has added layers.
+Instead of a single shift, there are layers of shifts that are based on a single word.
+Using this technique, the code flattens the Frequency Fingerprint.
-My dog's name is Boris and he's cute! =  Pb grj'v qdph lv Erulv dqg kh'v fxwh!
+I typed "My dog's name is Boris and he's cute!" and I used 'Boris' as the Shift Word.
+The result gibberish and a very flat fingerprint frequency.

+Brute-Force